Jacobean debate on the Union

 The Jacobean debate on the Union took place in the early years of the reign of James I of England, who came to the English throne in 1603 as James VI of Scotland, and was interested in uniting his Kingdoms of England (including Wales) and Scotland.
-With one monarch on the two thrones there was de facto a "regnal union", but since James was very widely accepted in England, the debate was not on that plane.
-A political union was more controversial and is often referred to as a "statutory union", underlining the fact that the legal systems and institutions involved were different, and had had distinct historical paths.
-That wider union did not in fact come about in the 17th century (apart from the arrangements of the 1650s under the Commonwealth), but at the time of the Union of England and Scotland in 1707, arguments from the earlier period were again put into circulation.
+With one monarch on the two thrones there was a personal union; since James was very widely accepted in England, the debate was not on that plane.
+A political union with a common Parliament (called “statutory union” at the time), was supported by James, but proved too difficult at the time.
+Political union did not in fact come about until 1653 during the Commonwealth, and more permanently with the Union of England and Scotland in 1707.

 While the "Union of the Crowns" represented by James on his accession in England was essentially undisputed, the further political union, thought of as "Union of the Kingdoms" or "statutory union", was resisted.
-Legislation was produced, north and south of the border by costive parliamentary debate from 1604 to 1607, but it was limited in scope, mainly removing hostile laws.
+Legislation was produced in both England and Scotland, which engendered caustic parliamentary debate from 1604 to 1607, but it was limited in scope, mainly removing hostile laws.
 While jurists and religious figures supported a deeper union, the envisaged process stalled, and incompatibilities of the English and Scottish societies became more apparent.

 Background

+In 1502 James IV of Scotland agreed a Treaty of Perpetual Peace with Henry VII of England and, in accordance, married Henry's eldest daughter, Margaret Tudor, in 1503.
+The wedding, celebrated by William Dunbar's poem The Thrissil and the Rois, brought the Stuarts into England's Tudor line of succession.
+When Henry VIII of England declared war on France in 1513, James invaded England to honour the Auld Alliance, and died at the Battle of Flodden.
+There were further Anglo-Scottish Wars.

 The union of England and Scotland was anticipated by the Treaty of Greenwich of 1543, under which Mary, Queen of Scots was to marry the future Edward VI of England.
 This dynastic union did not take place, despite The Rough Wooing; but it produced a pro-union literature, notably in works written by the Scots John Elder and James Henrisoun, and the Englishmen William Patten and Protector Somerset.
 The idea was revived in the early years of the reign of Elizabeth I of England, with the project of her marriage to James Hamilton, 3rd Earl of Arran, heir presumptive to the Scottish crown.

 The claim of James VI to the English throne was also bound up with the Tudor dynasty, coming (despite provisions in the will of Henry VIII) through his great-grandmothers Margaret Tudor and Mary Tudor.
 He had two new official signet rings made, combining the arms of England and Scotland.
-A Latin slogan used on his coins, Henricus rosas regna Jacobus, pointed up a comparison with Henry VII: it implied that Henry's role in uniting the Roses (see Tudor rose) had been followed by James's in uniting the kingdoms.
+A Latin slogan used on his coins, Henricus rosas regna Jacobus, pointed up a comparison with Henry VII: it implied that Henry's role in uniting the competing houses (see Tudor rose) had been followed by James's in uniting the kingdoms.